 The VASSAL (Verification and Analysis for Safety and Security of Applications in Life) Workshop is a dedicated forum organized within the Runtime Verification 2025 conference taking place in Graz, Austria.
 The forum will bring together researchers from the EU Twinning funded VASSAL project and the broader runtime verification community.
-The VASSAL project is a collaboration between Brno University of Technology (Czechia), CEA List (France), and TU Wien (Austria), with associated partner Honeywell (Czechia).
+The VASSAL project is a collaboration between Brno University of Technology (Czechia), CEA-List (France), and TU Wien (Austria), with associated partner Honeywell (Czechia).
 The project focuses on advancing the safety, security, and resilience of software systems by integrating model-based design, formal methods, and runtime verification techniques.
 The workshop objective is to showcase the project’s recent scientific contributions and encourage discussions on emerging issues and research directions in safety of verification and analysis.

 The workshop program will feature invited talks from leading experts, presentations from VASSAL researchers, and selected contributions from the runtime verification community.
 Topics of interest include runtime monitoring, automated synthesis, decision procedures, specification and verification of hyperproperties, dynamic analysis for concurrency, and AI-driven verification techniques.